How to Dry a Tent Fast and Easy

 Does your campsite have a drying room?

 Some campsites have a drying room.
 Here, campers can dry their laundry and equipment.
-Often there are also clotheslines and stands in the drying room so that you can hang up your wet tent.
-However, the drying room is a great place to dry your tent before you leave, while you have breakfast in town or load the car.
+Often there are also clotheslines and stands in the drying room to hang up wet tent.
+However, the drying room is a great place to dry your tent before you leave for breakfast in town or load the car.

 How to Dry Your Tent at Home